shinyay/google-cloud-profiler-gs/README.md

 - `-logtostderr`: Enable writing logs to standard error

+- `0`: Log all messages.
+Default logging level.
+- `1`: Log warning, error, and fatal messages.
+- `2`: Log error and fatal messages.
+- `3`: Log only fatal messages and stop the application.

 ### Containerize App with Agent
 We can containerize Java Agent with **Dockerfile** and **Jib**.